Goldbarn/InfiniteOrganics2/README.md

 \
 You will also need Python3, as well as Google-genai, Flask, and Flask-CORS from Python pip to run the app.\
 \
-To actually run it, you need to extract the zip file, which holds the actual release, and run the file ai.py as a python3 file, then navigate to whatever localhost port it runs on, typically 5000.
+To actually run it, you need to extract the zip file, which holds the actual release, and run the file ai.py as a python3 file, then navigate to whatever localhost port it runs on, typically 5000.\
+\
+To run as a web server, you need to add "host='0.0.0.0'" as the first argument of the last line of ai.py, and replace the various references to localhost:5000 in the code with wherever you will be hosting the server.